This small town girl pursued CA against all odds and started her own firm when 3-months pregnant

 - As of now, this year is not as good as 2019 for new clients.

-- I am handling the work of existing clients, but due to lockdown due dates have extended, so I used this time for my specialization.
+- I am handling the work of existing clients, but due to lockdown due dates have been extended, so I used this time for my specialization.

 - I became an IICA qualified Independent Director and did a certificate in forensic accounting and fraud detection.